gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 **Custom policy breaking changes**

-We’ve made huge improvements on the v3.15.0 in order to considerably decrease the memory and cpu resources required to serve the traffic on the gateway.
-For that, we rework some parts of the gateway which have impacts on few policies we maintain and could have impact on your custom policies you may have developed.
+We’ve made huge improvements on the v3.15.0 in order to considerably decrease the memory and cpu resources required to serve the traffic on the Gateway.
+For that, we rework some parts of the Gateway which have impacts on few policies we maintain and could have impact on your custom policies you may have developed.

 To summarize, here is the short list of the possible breaking changes that could impact you: